 Students can calculate their GPA (Grade Point Average) using the "MSH" (Michigan Semester Hours) and "MHP" (Michigan Honor Points) on their transcript.
 The "MHP" should be divided by the "MSH" to determine GPA.

-There is no official conversion of the 9.0 point or 8.0 scales to the 4.0 scale.
-However, here are the breakdowns of each:
+There is no official conversion of the 9.0 point to the 4.0 scale.
+However, here are the breakdowns of each scale: